-The ensuite is for a (very lucky) couple who wanted their Victorian property’s dated family bathroom to be transformed into a glamorous space just for themselves.
+The ensuite is for a couple who wanted their Victorian property’s dated family bathroom to be transformed into a glamorous space just for themselves.
 I’ve spoken to Sinead, who tells me how this bathroom – with serious wow factor – all came together…

-The design brief
+The bathroom design brief

-“My clients wanted me to take their dated space and turn it into a glamorous ensuite to their master bedroom, which not only had wow factor, but would be extremely practical, too.
+“My clients wanted me to take their dated space and turn it into a glamorous ensuite to their master bedroom.
+This not only had wow factor, but would be extremely practical, too.
 They were slowly working on the house as a whole, and the bathroom was next on a long to-do list.
 They wanted something bold and weren’t afraid to look at new ideas, which was great for me as a designer.
 The couple asked for a large bath, a wetroom shower, and to experiment with colour.
 When it came to the brassware, I knew it wouldn’t be a case of regular chrome but something more unusual that you don’t see every day.”

-Creating the space
+Creating the exquisite space

 “The couple originally wanted a double vanity unit, but with the layout I had planned I realised this wasn’t going to work so well – I took a risk and I separated them to either side of the chimneybreast.
 This gives great symmetry and balances the room, and – with the basin units being a matt black – they create interest without being too busy.
 They loved it.
 In fact, the entire design was a layout they hadn’t thought of themselves, and I’m happy to say they were delighted when they saw it.”

-The next stage
+The next stage of the bathroom design

-“The great thing about the room is that, as it has so much natural light, we could go for dark colours without it being too heavy.
+“The great thing about the bathroom design is that, as it has so much natural light, we could go for dark colours without it being too heavy.
 I decided the two materials would work well together, so – to frame the bath – I put Carrara basket weave tiles underneath, at the same width as the fireplace.”

-“With the couple’s ornate mirror, which bounces light around the space, staying put, the new layout cried out for a fabulous chandelier above the bath for added wow.
+“The couple’s ornate mirror, which bounces light around the space, stayed put.
+Then the new layout cried out for a fabulous chandelier above the bath for added wow.
 The couple chose a limited edition Flos 30-arm design in matt black from David Village Lighting, to show off the ceiling height.
 It fills the space beautifully and can be dimmed, for a lovely warm glow in the evenings.
 Plus, it looks great reflected in the mirror – as does the whole bathroom design.”

 Photography: Paul Craig